 - 300 GB virtual disk size.
 For a larger disk partition, this size can be dynamically increased.
 A size of 600 GB is recommended.
+The maximum supported size is 1800 GB.

 - 8 virtual CPUs (2 minimum)

 - 2.27 GHz CPU speed

 - 32 GB memory (12 minimum)

 - 2 virtual network adapters.
 Two virtual network adapters are required to match a physical SMS.
 One of the virtual network adapters is for management.
 The second one is required for High Availability out of band replication, even if replication is not in use.
 For High Availability clusters, both systems must have similar memory, CPU, and disk space.